 BigCommerce SEO Issues & Common Problems

 BigCommerce is a hosted eCommerce platform solution that was founded in 2009.
-Today, BigCommerce is one of the most frequently used eCommerce CMS on the market, behind the likes of WooCommerce, Shopify, Magento, PrestaShop.
+Today, BigCommerce is one of the most frequently used eCommerce CMS on the market, behind the likes of WooCommerce, Shopify and Magento.
 Like the other big eCommerce platforms, all of these hosted shopping platforms have the same drawbacks.
 They all tend to prioritize user-friendliness for the website owner over much more important eCommerce features such as integrated SEO settings, tools, and features.
-We have worked with many BigCommerce stores in the past, and are all too familiar with the many SEO drawbacks of this platform.
+We have worked with many BigCommerce stores in the past, and are all too familiar with the many SEO issues, problems and drawbacks of this platform.

 - Poor SEO Support, Documentation and Tutorials